-For new features or functionality you need to release through the app store.
-FYI, Ionic AppFlow (the alternative for big corporate) is installed on over 50 million iOS devices and there's never been an app rejected because it uses it.
+For new features or functionality, you need to release through the app store.
+For your information, Ionic AppFlow (the alternative for big corporate) is installed on over 50 million iOS devices and there’s never been an app rejected because it uses it.

 I’m just saying that because it’s good to know that thousands of other developers are using live updates, so you’re not alone.

-Apple and google have they set of own rules on how to update apps.
+Apple and Google have their set of own rules on how to update apps.

-Check our next article for more information on how to install Capgo to bypass review.
+Check my next article for more information on how to install Capgo to bypass review.